timotheeMM/snake-game/README.md

     git commit -m "I changed... and I added..."
     ```

-7. Push your changes to github:
+7. Push your changes to GitHub:

     ```sh
     git push -u origin my-branch
     ```

 8. Make a pull request by going to the project fork page and clicking on "Contribute > Open pull request".
-A window will open and you will be able to explain in more detail all the changes you have made.
+A window will open, and you will be able to explain in more detail all the changes you have made.

 9. Validate and then wait for validation... :blush: